huangy6/beat_pd/README.md

 Please reference the comments in the template files (`.template.py`) and in the Snakefiles (`.smk`) for more information about each step of the pipeline.
 To learn more about Snakemake please visit the documentation and tutorials [here](https://snakemake.readthedocs.io/en/stable/index.html).

+## Pipeline overview

+_The following sections are outdated, written prior to implementing the Snakemake-based pipeline.
+In the near future we will be updating the sections below to reflect the new pipeline infrastructure._

+* Extract tsfresh features from windowed observations
+  * Computed feature representations are saved to `extracted_features/`
+* Randomized hyperparameter search with CV
+  * Scores from hyperparameter search are saved to `performance/`
+* Re-fit with winning hyperparameters
+  * Fitted models are saved to `models/`
+* Predict test data
+  * Final test set predictions are saved to `test_predictions/`

+The first three steps can be resource intensive.
+Cached results from the hyperparameter search and model fitting are available in this repository, and extracted feature representations are available for download [here](https://www.dropbox.com/sh/slpl7qe7n3t253a/AACwxKIjZsQlKzDrFyPDPvTsa?dl=0).

 ## Pipeline in detail
 The test set predictions can be regenerated using our pre-trained models following the directions in the [last section](#predict-test-data) below and downloading the extracted feature representations from [here](https://www.dropbox.com/sh/slpl7qe7n3t253a/AACwxKIjZsQlKzDrFyPDPvTsa?dl=0).